 Thank you for your interest in the Senate Page Program.
-As a U.S. Senator, it is my privilege to sponsor qualified students to apply for the program.
+It is Senator Baldwin's privilege to sponsor qualified students from Wisconsin to apply for the program.

 There are four regularly occurring page sessions:

-If you have any questions about the Senate Page Program, please contact my Page Program Coordinator at (202) 224-5653.
+If you have any questions regarding sponsorship for the Senate Page Program, please contact Senator Baldwin's Page Program Coordinator at (202) 224-5653.

 Living away from home and attending school with students from across the country allows Pages to experience a myriad of new ideas, perspectives, and issues.
 Pages meet some of the Nation's most prominent leaders and witness firsthand the political debates of the United States Senate, often referred to as the "greatest deliberative body in the world."